 Not exalted but brought down.
 Christ doesn't use the word "woe," but presents its content.
-The residents of Capernaum were honored with Christ's presence for a time, but that will

-Matt.
-11:20-24 - The Danger of Being Unrepentant Written by Tim Black Sunday, 02 August 2009 13:00 mean nothing to the final Judge because it meant nothing to them!
-Christ said, 1.
-Text will you be exalted to heaven?
-You will be brought down to Hades. ΑII the time you spend in "The temple of the Lord" (Jer.
+The residents of Capernaum were honored with Christ's presence for a time, but that will mean nothing to the final Judge because it meant nothing to them!
+Christ said, will you be exalted to heaven?
+You will be brought down to Hades.

+All the time you spend in "The temple of the Lord" (Jer.
 7:4) will not save you, but only faith in the Lamb who was slain on its altar, and repentance from your sin.
 But the more of God's grace you reject, the more of God's wrath you will receive.
-A true Christian is not proud of his membership in the church, and does not boast of his seat at Christ's table, but cries "Lord, why was I a guest?" " sacrifices of God are a broken spirit; a broken and contrite heart, O God, you will not despise. " (
+A true Christian is not proud of his membership in the church, and does not boast of his seat at Christ's table, but cries "Lord, why was I a guest?" "

+The sacrifices of God are a broken spirit; a broken and contrite heart, O God, you will not despise.